 Brand ambassadors are the eyes and ears of each campaign.
-They need to take photos, collect feedback and track all campaign KPIs to report back to the client brand.
+They need to take photos, collect feedback and accurately track all campaign KPIs to report back to the client brand.
 Just as trusted reporters for the New York Times are, brand ambassadors, too, are honest and transparent about what transpires every day in the field.

-Every campaign is unique and tailored to the client and campaign goals.
+The bottom line is that every campaign is unique and tailored to the client and campaign goals.
 Yet, the characteristics of a brand ambassador tend to stay similar across all campaigns.
 It’s the anatomy of a brand ambassador that makes him/her an incredible representative for your brand in market.

 We take sourcing campaign talent very seriously and work hard to match the right staff to each brand and each campaign.
 We know that keeping your brand reputation in tact is important, and we strive to only put the best brand ambassadors for you on your campaign.